marklcrns/ez-install/README.md

 > Also, the `-d` flag and its optarg `git` attaches it as a dependency of
 > `git-lfs`.

-A viable solution is running a pre or post installation process.
+A viable solution is running a pre- or post-installation process.
 A built-in feature runs `<package>.<package-manager>.pre` before the main package installation and then runs `<package>.<package-manager>.post` after.